-We're filling our homes up with devices that keep track of what we do, what we look like, our schedules, what we say, what we watch, and how we sleep.
+We're filling our homes up with devices that keep track of what we do, what we look like, what we say, what we watch and how we sleep.

-Not everyone has enough time to spend hours upon hours of research before making decisions.
-Thankfully, there are a couple of small things you can do that will increase your chance of protecting yourself.
+Not everyone has enough time to spend on hours upon hours of research before making decisions.
+Thankfully, there are a couple of small things you can do that will increase your chances of protecting yourself.

 It's important to note that these aren't full security measures.
 The only way to truly get the most secure devices is to go out, research them and purchase them.
 And even then, there are always loopholes and flaws that can be exploited.

 Before you even think about buying a smart home device, make sure your router is fully secure.
 Your router is the gateway to your smart home, and if the gateway has a big hole in it that's a big problem for your smart home.

 Once you've done that, it's time to look at devices.

 Look at the brand

 This is the first and most simple thing you can do when you're looking to buy a smart home device.
 While we love upstart smart home companies peddling their breakthrough new devices on Indiegogo and Kickstarter, these companies don't often have the resources to build iron-clad security.

 And if they do, it's because they're looking to build a security-focused smart home device.
 The old Silicon Valley adage is that hardware is hard, and a lot of these companies are doing everything in their power to build working devices and build them at enough scale to satisfy crowdfunding backers.

 If there's a massive security hole in their device or software, it would likely take them a while to reroute resources to patch it up.